Karaoke World Championships

 The 2021 World Championship was again an online competition held between 13 and 27 November.

 The 2022 World Championships took place in Nes Kulturhus in Årnes, Norway, between 8 and 13 August.

+The 2023 World Championships took place in Panama City, Panama, between 6 and 11 November.

+The 2024 World Championships will be held in Logomo in Turku, Finland, between 7 and 12 October.